 - Spread cherry buttercream over cooled brownie base, in a very even layer.
 Place pan in freezer for 20 minutes.

-- In a small saucepan over low heat, melt chocolate and butter.
+- Chocolate Glaze: In a small saucepan over low heat, melt chocolate and butter.
 Remove brownie pan from freezer.
 Then quickly, yet gently, spread warm chocolate glaze evenly over the cold buttercream.
 The glaze will be thin.
 Let cool until glaze hardens (refrigerate for 5 to 10 minutes to speed this up, if you like).

 - To achieve clean cuts, dip a thin non-serrated knife into a tall glass of lukewarm water after each cut, and then clean off the knife blade before cutting again.
 The bars cut best when they are slightly chilled.